ermongroup/cs228-notes/inference/map/index.md

 The *min-cut* problem is to find the partition $$V_s, V_t$$ that minimizes the cost of the graph cut.
 The fastest algorithms for computing min-cuts in a graph take $$O(\lvert \mathcal{E} \rvert \lvert V \rvert \log \lvert V \rvert)$$ or $$O(\lvert V \rvert^3)$$ time, and we refer readers to algorithms textbooks for details on their implementation.

 Now, we show a reduction of MAP inference on a particular class of MRFs to the min-cut problem.
-Suppose we are given a MRF over binary variables with pairwise factors in which edge energies (i.e. negative log-edge factors) have the form
+Suppose we are given a MRF over binary variables with pairwise factors in which edge energies (i.e., negative log-edge factors) have the form

 $$
 E_{uv}(x_u, x_v) =